Why Kovera is the runtime firewall for AI agents

 In the early cloud era, we pretended the perimeter was enough.
 Then workloads became elastic, identities multiplied, and “trust but verify” collapsed into breaches that made headlines.
 Today’s default agent stack rhymes with that story: powerful tools, ambient credentials, and prompts that change every session.
 Most “AI security” products still behave like 2010 firewalls—pattern lists and static filters—while agents operate with the privileges of a power user.
 That architecture is vulnerable by design: it assumes the model and the tool surface stay inside a box you drew last quarter.

 Kovera is the zero-trust shield for that reality.
-Instead of hoping a filter caught the bad string, Kovera intercepts high-risk calls, routes sensitive decisions through human checkpoints when policy demands it, and writes hash-chained ledger entries (including Merkle-backed receipts on Vanguard tier) so compliance and incident response see the same ground truth as engineering.
-Governance is not a PDF—it is continuous runtime verification tied to identity, policy, and evidence.
+Instead of hoping a filter caught the bad string, Kovera uses runtime interception on high-risk calls, routes sensitive decisions through human checkpoints when policy demands it, and writes tamper-proof activity receipts to the Kovera Ledger so compliance and incident response see the same ground truth as engineering.
+Governance is not a PDF—it is continuous verification tied to identity, policy, and evidence.

 Legacy AI security vs. Kovera